Most Popular

 Submit Before Current Permit Expires

-Submit the BOWP application while your current work permit is still valid and within 4 months of its expiry.
-Submitting before expiry allows you to continue working under 'implied status' or 'maintained status' while the BOWP is being processed.
+Submit the BOWP application while your current work permit is still valid whenever possible.
+Submitting before expiry may allow you to continue working under maintained status while the BOWP is being processed.

 Complete Biometrics If Required